hertogp/iptable/README.md

 ### `iptable.reverse(prefix)`

-Reverse the address (byte-wise) of given `prefix` and return reversed address, mask length and address family.
+Reverse the address byte of given `prefix` and return reversed address, mask length and address family.
+For ipv6, the nibbles are reversed as well.
 Note: any mask is NOT applied before reversal is done.
 If that’s required, convert the prefix first using `iptable.network(prefix)`.

 ``` lua
 #!/usr/bin/env lua